ASERG-STELA/shu-development-process/README.md

 ## 2. The Reference Process

-The SHU development process follows the generic process framework described by Pressman and Maxim [REF], which comprises five methodological stages: communication, planning, modelling, construction and deployment.
+The SHU development process is based on the generic process framework described by Pressman and Maxim [REF], and comprises five methodological stages: initiation, planning, modelling, construction and deployment.
 These main stages encompass a set of support steps: analysis and design related to modelling; code and test related to construction; and delivery, support and feedback for deployment.

 ![Reference Process](./Process.png)